Heinz Schmidt (pilot)

 Heinz Schmidt (20 April 1920 – 5 September 1943) was a German Luftwaffe military aviator during World War II, a fighter ace credited with 173 enemy aircraft shot down in 712 combat missions.
 All of his victories were claimed over the Eastern Front.

-Born in Bad Homburg, Schmidt volunteered for military service in the Luftwaffe of Nazi Germany in 1938.
+Born in Bad Homburg vor der Höhe, Schmidt volunteered for military service in the Luftwaffe of Nazi Germany in 1938.
 Following flight training, he was posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in 1940.
 He flew his first combat missions in the Battle of Britain and claimed his first aerial victory in the opening phase of Operation Barbarossa, the German invasion of the Soviet Union.
 Following his 51st aerial victory he was awarded the Knight's Cross of the Iron Cross on 23 August 1942 and the Knight's Cross of the Iron Cross with Oak Leaves on 16 September 1942 after 102 victories.

 In July 1943, Schmidt was appointed Staffelkapitän (squadron leader) of the 6.
 Staffel (6th squadron) of JG 52.
 Schmidt was posted as missing in action after aerial combat near Markor on 5 September 1943.
 It is believed that he was mistakenly shot down by Hungarian fighters operating in the same area.
 He was promoted to Hauptmann (captain) posthumously.

 Early life and career

-Schmidt was born on 20 April 1920 in Bad Homburg, the son of metal worker Adolf Schmidt.
+Schmidt was born on 20 April 1920 in Bad Homburg vor der Höhe, the son of metal worker Adolf Schmidt.
 His friends called him Johnny.
 From Easter 1930, he attended the Realgymnasium—a secondary school built on the mid-level Realschule to achieve the Abitur (university entry qualification)—in Bad Homburg and graduated in March 1938.
 Aged 13, Schmidt joined the Hitlerjugend (HJ—Hitler Youth) where he attained the rank of Kameradschaftsführer (Comrade Unit Leader) and learned to fly glider aircraft.

 After Schmidt completed his compulsory Reichsarbeitsdienst (RAD—Reich Labor Service) with RAD department 6/225 in Heubach/Schlüchtern, he joined the military service of the Luftwaffe with 3./Flieger-Ersatz-Abteilung 14 (3rd Company of Flier Replacement Unit 14) in Detmold on 10 November 1938.
 There he completed his recruit training and on 12 April 1939 began his pilot training.
 From 9 October 1939 to 15 May 1940, Schmidt attended the Flugzeugführerschule A/B (flight school for the pilot license) at Plauen, Saxony.
 There he was promoted to Gefreiter (lance corporal) on 1 December 1939.
 Upon completion, Schmidt attended the Jagdfliegerschule 3 (3rd Fighter Pilot School).
 He began his training on 17 May 1940 with 2.
 Staffel (2nd squadron).
 After completing these training courses, he was assigned to the 2.
 Staffel of the Ergänzungs-Jagdgruppe Merseburg on 17 July 1940 for final fighter-pilot preparation.